Acceptable Use Policy

 3. All students must respect the privacy of others.
 Any attempt to access private files, phone, or e-mail messages is considered theft.

-4. Students may not in any way vandalize equipment or software that belongs to JBS or any other organization to which JBS has access.
+4. Students may not in any way tamper with or vandalize equipment or software that belongs to JBS or any other organization to which JBS has access.
 Examples of unacceptable behavior include but are not limited to the following:

 • damaging, hacking or destroying networks, computer hardware or software